 Performance Schema table shows when the most recent heartbeat

-signal was received by a replication slave, and how many
+signal was received by a replica, and how many heartbeat signals

 If you are using the